astillsjr/focus-flow-frontend/backend-api.md

 - The completion time must not exceed the deadline.

 **Effects:**
-- If unresolved, marks the bet as successful, awards a calculated reward to the user, and increments their streak.
+- If unresolved, marks the bet as successful, awards a calculated reward (based on wager, streak, and time bonus) to the user, and increments their streak.
 Otherwise, reports that the bet was already resolved.

 **Request Body:**
 ```json